samirkt/march_madness_predictive_modeling/README.md

 ## Data Processing
 #### Data Checks
 1. Print out teams with no associated tournament data or no associated season statistics
-	* Performed separately on each year of data
+	* *Performed separately on each year of data*
-	* Some teams have season stats but are missing tournament matchup data
+	* *Some teams have season stats but are missing tournament matchup data*
-	* There shouldn't be any teams with matchup data but no season statistics
+	* *There should not be any teams with tourney matchup data but no season statistics*

 #### Data Cleaning
 1. Map team names in season data to abbreviated versions used in tourney data
-	* Abbreviation mappings stored and editable in "school\_abbrevs.py"
+	* *Abbreviation mappings stored and editable in "helper/school\_abbrevs.py"*

 ---